 Re: [isabelle] making use of star

-As an interesting aside, working with Isabelle in a room full of Coq
+As an interesting aside, working with Isabelle in a room full of Coq users

-conversations about theorem proving and types in general.
+theorem proving and types in general.

 This archive was generated by a fusion of